 When it comes to mold and mildew smells, one of the more difficult things is trying to find where it's coming from.
 Musty and moldy odors can be in a variety of places in your home where moisture tends to build up.
 Mold and mildew can also collect in areas where you least expect.
 Here are a variety of places where mold and mildew can be found:

-- Where there's any water leak (plumbing, roof, walls, basement, etc.).
+- Where there's any water leak (such as plumbing, roof, walls, and basement).

 - Air conditioning units or drain lines.